-As a kid I could always count on my parents taking the family to Catholic Mass every Sunday.
+As a kid, I could always count on my parents taking the family to Catholic Mass every Sunday.
 Much to my delight, after Mass ended, I used to walk around my parents and head downstairs to the bookshelf located in the main lobby.
 Once there, I honed in on a small picture book of the Pontifical Swiss Guards.
 As I’m sure you are aware, this cohort represents a small de facto military force stationed in Vatican City, who is responsible for protecting the Pope.
 I would quickly flip through page after page as I waited for my parents to make their way through the post-church social gatherings.
 Although my eyes had seen the pictures of the Swiss Guards dozens of times, these imprints produced a combined afterglow of aspiration and a labyrinth of additional questions needing answers.
 What types of men were these?
 How and why does one join this legion?
 What or who inspired them to pursue this path…a life of a ‘road less traveled’?
-Surely, these were men of the best kind.
-Nonetheless, as a young impressionable boy, I knew there was something deeper and greater to admire beyond the distinct Renaissance uniforms and medieval body armor.
+Undoubtedly, these were men of the best kind.
+Nonetheless, as an impressionable young boy, I knew there was something more profound and more significant to admire beyond the distinct Renaissance uniforms and medieval body armor.

 Upon further research, many scholars and commentaries are quick to point to the fact that Christ marveled only twice in the New Testament.
 In both instances, the degrees of man's faith established the distinction between a woeful and blessed wonder.
 One was an example of unbelief, while the other never diminished his faith in God.
-This spiritual work within the heart of the centurion must be examined.
+We must examine the spiritual work within the heart of the centurion.
 For in it, one will find a good cause for wonder at the spiritual wisdom that should occupy our highest thoughts, and cause us stare in awe at the masterpiece of divine skill from our Lord and Savior Jesus Christ.
 What, then, caused Christ to marvel at this centurion?

 The Roman Army stationed in Israel was not the sort that we've become accustomed to seeing in contemporary movies, or TV shows.
-We must cast aside most of the favorable feelings for our own citizen-soldiers in order to understand the context of spiritual grace present in this man.
+We must cast aside most of the favorable feelings for our citizen-soldiers to understand the context of spiritual grace present in this man.
 The Roman Army was the sort who earned their wages through maltreatment, brutality, tyranny and ransacking (Mark 15:16-32).
 For many, obedience to a heavenly prince was replaced by glory for self.
-Which makes it all more the astonishing that such faith was practiced by the very man who would've led this unit.

 Lastly, a point of wonder in the centurion’s faith is that he did not ask for a sign.
 If you scan through the pages of scripture, many great biblical characters looked for strength in a sign when God was about to fulfill a promise.
 Not the centurion.
 His heart remained fixed, trusting in the Lord.
 He only wished that Christ would heal in one word.
-I doubt he even needed to hear the word being spoken.
-Perhaps he heard the prayers of the Jews when they sang Psalm 107:20 and he looked to the same powerful word for the reestablishment of his servant’s health.
+I doubt he even needed to hear the spoken word.
+Perhaps he listened to the prayers of the Jews when they sang Psalm 107:20, and he looked to the same powerful word for the reestablishment of his servant’s health.